VamsiKrishna2998/Dashboardpackage/README.md

 # Pre-Requisite
 - NodeJs
 - Visual Studio code
+- Github
+- New Relic

 # Installation
 - Create a node project
 - Create a package.json file using npm init -y command
-- Install the package using below command.
+- Install the package using command.
    "npm i testrailmetrics"
-- install the axios using below command.
+- install the axios using command.
  "npm i -D axios"
-- install the Dotenv by using bewlow commad.
+- install the Dotenv by using commad.
  "npm i -D dotenv"
-- install the axios logger using below command.
+- install the axios logger using command.
    "npm i axios-logger"
-- install the hotshots using bewlow command.
+- install the hotshots using command.
    "npm i hot-shots"

 # Sign up for New Relic if you haven't already.